Dur4nt3/todo_project/to-implement.md

     2) Sort tasks - Either by priority or by time (timed first, allDay later; sort timed by hour) - *COMPLETE*

-    3) Filters - Fix "choose-one" filters being disabled when disabling "Show Completed" filter
+    3) Filters - Fix "choose-one" filters being disabled when disabling "Show Completed" filter - *COMPLETE*

-- Add "Past Due" tab that includes all past due tasks
+- Create a confirmation modal when deleting tasks

+- Task modals:

+    1) Type 1 - Not Editable: Modals that include a task's information but don't include an option to edit the task's details

+    2) Type 2 - Editable: Modal that both include a task's information and include an option to edit the task's details